Fully Dynamic Connectivity in $O(\log n(\log\log n)^2)$ Amortized Expected Time: Overview of the Algorithm

+Notice that each edge undergoes up to $\dmax$ promotions and up to $2\dmax$ endpoint upgrades.
+Since our goal is to obtain an $O(\log n(\log\log n)^2)$ amortized insertion cost, we are able to charge each promotion or upgrade $O((\log\log n)^2)$ units of time.

+\paragraph{The Sampling Procedure.} This is the only procedure in our algorithm that uses randomness.
+The sampling procedure can be viewed as a two-stage version of Henzinger and Thorup~\cite{Henzinger97}, with some complications due to primary and secondary types.
+We give a simple sampling procedure that either provides a replacement edge or states that, with high enough probability, the fraction of $i$-primary endpoints touching $u^i$ that belong to replacement edges is small.

-\paragraphb{The Sampling Procedure.} This is the only procedure that uses randomness.
-The procedure uses subroutines for $(1+o(1))$-approximating the number $s$ of $i$-primary endpoints touching $\bf u^i$, for $(1+o(1))$-uniformly sampling an endpoint of an $i$-primary edge touching $\bf u^i$, and for enumerating every $i$-primary/$i$-secondary endpoint touching $\bf u^i$.
-The sampling procedure can be viewed as a two-stage version of Henzinger and Thorup~\cite{Henzinger97}.
-The data structure first \ul{estimates $s$ up to a constant factor} and then invokes the \ul{batch sampling test}, which $(1+o(1))$-uniformly samples $O(\log\log s)$ $i$-primary endpoints touching $\bf u^i$.
+Let $p$ be the number of $i$-primary endpoints touching $\bf u^i$.
+The data structure first \ul{estimates $p$ up to a constant factor} and then invokes the \ul{batch sampling test}, which $(1+o(1))$-uniformly samples $O(\log\log p)$ $i$-primary endpoints touching $\bf u^i$.
 If an endpoint of a replacement edge is sampled, then the sampling procedure is terminated, returning one of the replacement edges.
-Otherwise, the data structure invokes the \ul{batch sampling test}, which $(1+o(1))$-uniformly samples $O(\log s)$ $i$-primary endpoints touching $\bf u^i$.
+Otherwise, the data structure invokes the second \ul{batch sampling test}, which $(1+o(1))$-uniformly samples $O(\log p)$ $i$-primary endpoints touching $\bf u^i$.
 The purpose of this step is {\em not} to find a replacement edge, but to \emph{increase our confidence} that there are actually few replacement edges.
-If more than half of these endpoints belong to replacement edges, the sampling procedure is terminated and one replacement edge is returned.
-Otherwise, the data structure concludes that the fraction of the non-replacement edges touching $\bf u^i$ is at least a constant, and invokes the \emph{enumeration procedure}.
+(Since otherwise it is hard to obtain good amortized cost.)
+If more than half of these endpoints belong to replacement edges, then the sampling procedure is terminated and one of the replacement edges is returned.
+Otherwise, the algorithm concludes that the fraction of the non-replacement edges touching $\bf u^i$ is at least a constant, and invokes the \emph{enumeration procedure}.